BrandlandUSA™

-It’s Time for a Cushman Scooter
+It’s Time Again for Cushman Scooter

 LINCOLN, Nebraska – Made in America?
 Bright colors?
 Simple to repair?
 Low tech?

-This week, we saw a beautifully restored Cushman Scooter, and we wondered.
 In this time of economic challenge, is there a market for a cheap, good looking scooter?
 Not some overly done number, but a stylish …..
 Cushman?
 Yes, there is a market.

 Cushman Scooters are a different sort of America than Harley.
 They are light.
 They are reasonably priced.
 They are modest.
 They are simple looking.
 They are bright, cheery.
 While masculine, they are sweet, and clean cut.
 They would find a market today; read this recent story on the popularity of so-called “Americana” brands in Newsweek.
 Like Hinckley boats, they connote a certain sort of American feeling.
 They would fit in a Ralph Lauren ad.